ISTE140/course-documentation/lab15-menu-highlighter/instructions.md

 ## Part 3: Optimize the CSS Links using PHP Variables and PHP Echo statements

-*NOTE: the specific instructions for what and how to edit your files are in the lecture video*
+*NOTE: the specific instructions for what and how to edit your files were demonstrated in the recent lecture*

 - Create a PHP variable (like **$customCSS**) in a PHP block at the top of each webpage